(Disclosure: Some of the links below may be affiliate links)

-With this reduction, my base rent goes from 1175 to 1122.
+With this reduction, my base rent goes from 1175 CHF to 1122 CHF.
 This will only start at the next term of my lease, on April 1st.
-But this means that next year, I’ll save 53 CHF * 9 = 477 CHF.
+But this means that next year, I will save 53 CHF * 9 = 477 CHF.
 And I will save even more the following year since all months will be lower :)

-Don’t forget to check if the interest rate decreased since you signed your lease.
-If you haven’t asked for a reduction in many years, this could be a large reduction!
+Do not forget to check if the interest rate decreased since you signed your lease.
+If you have not asked for a reduction in many years, this could be a large reduction!
 Every year, the number of people who are paying too much is increasing.
 There are lots of models online for this, such as the calculator from ASLOCA or the one from Comparis.ch.
-You should really not hesitate doing this, it’s in your rights.
-They cannot refuse to reduce the rent, it’s in the law.
+You should really not hesitate to do this, it is in your rights.
+They cannot refuse to reduce the rent, it is in the law.